Ybalrid/OpenXR-API-Layer-Template/README.md

 set(layer_description "some text here")
 ```

-These configure both the source code and the manifest file.
+These values are used to configure both the source code and the manifest file for distribution and loading.

+Please refer to the comments in the file for more information.
+For the declaration of OpenXR extensions that you wish to implement,
+please refer to the following sections of this readme file.

 ## Building